Florida is one of several states where legislatures are exploring dramatic approaches to reforming developmental (remedial) education.

 While some perceive the increased student choice to be positive, others question whether developmental education students have the preparation and wisdom to make informed choices about course options.
 Students, though, generally appreciate the increased choice provided by the legislation but questioned whether other students would always make the appropriate decisions.
 Colleges and universities have ramped up advising and student support services, which could be key to student success and the reform as a whole.
 Advising students to make the “good” choice, and students following the advice properly, will be critical to student success in this new policy environment.
 Meanwhile, providing the necessary support to students along the way is important to sustain student success.

 With greater flexibility in placement, the developmental education reform could alter the composition of classrooms across college campuses, possibly also shaping the structure and culture of teaching and learning on campus due to the wider range of student academic preparation in both developmental and college-level classes.
 The voices of faculty have indicated this is the case.
 A promising sign is that faculty members are designing customized instruction tailored to students based on their assessment of student preparation.
-This is consistent with the substantial literature on effective teaching and learning by meeting the needs of learners.
+This is consistent with the substantial literature on effective teaching and learning by meeting the needs of learners"learning by meeting the needs of learners" reads as both redundant and confusing to me.
+Any way to simplify? sb.
 Of course, this customization increases the work of faculty members, but if there is a way to support faculty adaptation to the new classroom reality, student success may be well in reach.

 In anticipation of both student and faculty concerns, most campuses planned to increase the student support services they provide.
 A content analysis of the 28 implementation plans indicated that the colleges planned to ramp up advising as well as extensive training and professional development for front-line personnel.
 In addition, support services such as tutoring and success courses are widely considered in colleges’ implementation plans.